QUASARS06/SpamClassifierAppScript/README.md

 # SpamClassifierAppScript
-This is a sample project which uses a ML Spam Classifier and actually sends incoming emails to the Spam in real-time
+This is a sample project which uses a ML Spam Classifier and actually sends incoming emails to the Spam in real-time.

 ## Resources Used
 **ML Classifier Model Used**\